RoopanshuSD/SAR-to-EO-image-translation-using-CycleGAN/README.md

 - 4×4 convolution blocks with LeakyReLU and optional BatchNorm
 - **Spectral normalization** for GAN stability
 - Outputs a patch-wise prediction map

 ---

+### Note:
+We have uploaded the generated EO images for all three parts of the project.

+Each image grid consists of the following (from left to right):

+1. **VV channel SAR image**
+2. **VH channel SAR image**
+3. **Generated EO image** (from the model)
+4. **Real EO image** (ground truth)

+This layout helps visualize the input SAR channels, the model's output, and the actual EO reference for qualitative comparison.

+---